cysouw/diathesis/text/c07_reflexive.md

 ### Coreference always with nominative

-The pronoun *sich* always refers to the nominative subject [@next a], except in some situations embedded inside another diathesis [@next b] or light-verb construction.
+The pronoun *sich* always refers to the nominative subject [@next a], except in some situations embedded inside another diathesis [@next b,c].

 ::: ex
 a.
 Ich wasche mich.